sds-smith/next_portfolio/src/blog/Hooking_into_Search_Params.md

 ```

 <p></p>
 <p>Now let's imagine we have a search bar for our AllPeople table so our user can narrow down the list of people by first and/or last name.
 For this we develop an `<AllPeopleSearch/>` component that we render in AllPeople.
 We can of course store our search string in our AllPeople component State, passing the getter and setter into AllPeopleSearch as props -- a valid solution but what if our user wishes to share the results of a search with another user?
 By moving the search string out of component State and into the url we give the user a sharable url to their custom filtered table, and `useSearchParams` gives us the ability to do this.
 It also gives us the ability in our child AllPeopleSearch component to access the getter and setter without prop drilling.
-With this hook, we can not just read but also write to the params portion of the url while remaining on the page.</p>
+With this hook, we can not just read but also write to the query string portion of the url while remaining on the page.</p>
 <p></p>

 ```